AnthonyWuZYW/Machine-Learning-Projects/README.md

 FGSM.py: The implementation of Fast Gradient Sign Method (FGSM) to generate adversarial images and its effect on performance based on different perturbation budget.

-PDG.py: The implementation of Projected Gradient Descent (PDG) to generate adversarial images and its effect on performance based on different perturbation budget.
+PDG.py: The implementation of Projected Gradient Descent (PDG) to generate adversarial images and training of simple neural network architecture with adversarial images.

 ## Regression